paguasmar/paguasmar.github.io/README.md

 Currently, I automate pipelines in Scala, saving 100k annually.

+Passionate about technology, I'm an avid learner and an active member of the AWS User Group Lisbon.

-Passion for tech, avid learner, accomplished in running, climbing, swimming, cycling, canoeing, and tennis.
+Beyond my tech interests, I excel in running, climbing, swimming, cycling, canoeing, and tennis.

 Seeking new opportunities in Data/Software Engineering, ready to learn and excel.